Continue the Legacy with Art in

-Tour the Riverside neighborhood and learn about homes and properties that are steeped in history.
+Tour the Riverside neighborhood and learn about some of the homes and properties that are steeped rich in history.
 Designed

-by Steve Fox and funded from the City of Everett Community Sparks program.
+and created by Steve Fox and funded by the City of Everett Community Sparks program.
 Download the 11"x17" brochure or pick up your copy

 at a neighborhood meeting or at the downtown branch of the Everett Public Library.